 I love the nice thick texture you can achieve with them.
 The colors are perfect for landscapes but also suitable for drawing portraits.
 You can see examples of both down below.

 I hope you found this Paul Rubens oil pastel review helpful.
 Have you used these pastels before?
 How did you like them?
-If you want to get them don’t forget to use this link for $5 off.
+If you want to check them out click here.

 how I painted this portrait